How to get there:

 Springdale

 After we got back from the Narrows, we walked around the downtown Springdale area.
-There are lots of restaurants and shops lining the street.
+There are lots of restaurants and shops lining the street. so you won’t find yourself without something fun to do.
 I grabbed a lavender latte at Deep Creek Coffee Co, which was yummy!

 Pro tip: We also hit a crazy amount of traffic when we left Springdale so make sure to factor that into your trip.